Yourco Logo

 • "When questions arise, is your manager available and receptive?"

 Consistently low scores here call for coaching managers on feedback cadence and expectation setting.
-You can also compare responses with broader engagement data to spot systemic leadership gaps.
+You can also compare responses with broader engagement data to spot systemic leadership issues.

 Additional Question Categories to Consider

-Once the essentials are covered, you can round out the survey with targeted prompts that surface nuanced insights.
+Once the essentials are covered, you can round out the survey with targeted prompts that surface detailed feedback.
+Some useful additions include:

 • Culture and values questions: "Do you see a connection between our stated values and daily behavior?"